vieverapptech/project-ideas/README.md

 ### Sociopreneur
-	1. Buyer/Seller marketplace app (Web and/or mobile) for small farmers
+#### Buyer/Seller marketplace app (Web and/or mobile) for small farmers
-		a.
-Problem statement: small farmers lose money to middle men as the demand from end consumers do not reach them directly.
+##### Problem statement: small farmers lose money to middle men as the demand from end consumers do not reach them directly.
-		b.
-Solution:  Farmers feed their produce, location, selling price and selling time.
+##### Solution:  Farmers feed their produce, location, selling price and selling time.
 Buyers place their orders directly with the farmer and reserves the collection time slot, quantity and amount.
 Buyer goes and picks up  the produce.

-	2. Jobs broadcaster via SMS in regional language
+#### Jobs broadcaster via SMS in regional language
-		a.
-Problem statement:  Short term jobs (E.g., Domestic workers, plumbers, electricians, iron man) are in demand always.
+##### Problem statement:  Short term jobs (E.g., Domestic workers, plumbers, electricians, iron man) are in demand always.
 But the need does not reach job seekers.
-		b.
-Solution:  Using the app, collect ad hoc job requirement details from job providers.
+###### Solution:  Using the app, collect ad hoc job requirement details from job providers.
 Jobs information is to be sent as regional language SMS to job seekers.

-	3. Avoid food waste in weddings
+#### Avoid food waste in weddings
-		a.
-Problem statement: Food goes waste in many events such as marriages as indian cultural system does not follow RSVP.
+##### Problem statement: Food goes waste in many events such as marriages as indian cultural system does not follow RSVP.
-		b.
-Solution 1: Provide an RSVP app where all the event attendees can mark their interest by sending SMS with just "Ok # of participants" against an event name.
+##### Solution 1: Provide an RSVP app where all the event attendees can mark their interest by sending SMS with just "Ok # of participants" against an event name.
-		c.
-Solution 2: Marriage event  planners can up front register their event with number of people who'd come.
+##### Solution 2: Marriage event  planners can up front register their event with number of people who'd come.
 They can roughly post the number of people actually came and the amount of food available for any one to  pick up.

-	4. Geo mapping with images for city cleaning
+#### Geo mapping with images for city cleaning
-		a.
-Problem statement: debris pile up in some places as civic bodies may ignore some areas.
+##### Problem statement: debris pile up in some places as civic bodies may ignore some areas.
-		b.
-Solution: upload images with date/time/location for civic bodies to clear
+##### Solution: upload images with date/time/location for civic bodies to clear

-	5. Geo mapping with images for disaster (such as flood, lock down) help
+#### Geo mapping with images for disaster (such as flood, lock down) help
-		a.
-Problem statement: vulnerable set of people such as the aged, disabled, sick are not able to meet the basic necessities during unusual testing times.
+##### Problem statement: vulnerable set of people such as the aged, disabled, sick are not able to meet the basic necessities during unusual testing times.
-		b.
-Solution: upload images/living needs (sos calls) and make the pre-registered wardens initiate the help.
+##### Solution: upload images/living needs (sos calls) and make the pre-registered wardens initiate the help.

 ### Entertainment